 Other findings indicate that the “quantification of the well-aerated lung at baseline chest CT can be a valuable tool for predicting prognosis in patients with covid-19 pneumonia”.
 The use case of using CT to predict a poor outcome or the need for ventilators/ICU requires more research and may prove valuable during future peaks or outbreaks.

 In addition, covid-19 appears to trigger a prothrombotic state (i.e. patients getting blood clots), and some are suggesting a lower threshold for performing a CT pulmonary angiogram.

 Some countries are using CT for diagnosis because it is fast and available.
 RT-PCR tests are far from perfect.
 Their sensitivity in clinical practice is often lower than in laboratory settings, the turnover time is high, and tests are scarce.
 As a disadvantage, the cleaning of CT scanners to prevent spreading is time-consuming (whereas, portable X-ray machines are easier to clean).

 Hospitals in the Netherlands have been using chest CT scans to assess the pulmonary involvement of covid-19.
 To standardize this assessment, The Dutch Radiological Society introduced CO-RADS, a five-point scale guideline for CT reporting.
 Other reporting templates, such as BSTI, ESTI, or RSNA, provide a similar framework under a different naming convention.

 What is the potential of AI for CT reporting?

-The clinical need for AI to support radiologists analysing the CT scans of COVID patients has also evolved with the research.
+The clinical need for AI to support radiologists analysing the CT scans of covid-19 patients has also evolved with the research.

-AI for COVID-19 CT reporting is expected to relieve the overworked medical staff and increase the confidence in follow-up decisions.
+AI for covid-19 CT reporting is expected to relieve the overworked medical staff and increase confidence in follow-up decisions.